DhollanderJonas/Archivering01/elnx-cd-DhollanderJonas-master/CD/CDDocumentatie.md

 #### 1. Pre-deployement tests
 - Start by running test that do not require a service to be deployed
- - Build test container with the Dockerfile.test
+ - Build test container with the Dockerfile.test (Test enviroment) with name 10.100.198.200:5000/books-ms-tests.
- - Run all pre-deployement tests and compile into JAR file for distribution (docker-compose-dev.yml).
+ - Run all pre-deployement tests and compile the Scala code into JAR file for distribution (docker-compose-dev.yml).

 #### 2. Build the docker containers
 - We'll build a container which will be deployed to production based on the dockerfile in the case.